asyarb/HDSupport-Docs/content/blog/getting-started/index.md

 ## 🚀 Development Environment Setup

-To setup a development environment for **HDSupport**, there are a few pre-requisites we need to install.
+To setup your development environment for **HDSupport**, there are a few pre-requisites we need to install.

 1. Install [**NodeJS**](https://nodejs.org/en/).
 You can install either the LTS or current version.
 Either is fine, just stick to a version in development.
 2. Install a web-server solution like [**XAMPP**](https://www.apachefriends.org/index.html) or [**MAMP**](https://www.mamp.info/en/).
 This guide is tailored for use with XAMPP, but MAMP should work just as well.
 You can alternatively setup your own Apache, MariaDB/MySQL and PHP web server if you want, but I don't recommend doing so.